 The purpose of the study is to learn more about how doctors and patients talk about colon cancer screening (for example, a colonoscopy, stool test, or no further testing options, etc.).

-We want to thank you for completing the PRIMED Study surveys.
-By getting involved, you are helping to answer an important question about how we give patients information, so they can make better, informed decisions about whether to continue or stop colon cancer screening.
-Your participation is important and valued.
+We want to thank the patients who completed the PRIMED Study surveys.
+By getting involved, they helped to answer an important question about how we give patients information, so they can make better, informed decisions about whether to continue or stop colon cancer screening.
+Their participation is valued.

-The study is going well and we have more than 450 patients in the study at Massachusetts General Hospital, Brigham and Women’s Hospital, Newton Wellesley Hospital, North Shore Medical Center, and Maine Medical Center.
-Check back here for study results as they become available.
+The study enrolled more than 450 patients at Massachusetts General Hospital, Brigham and Women’s Hospital, Newton Wellesley Hospital, North Shore Medical Center, and Maine Medical Center.

 The Promoting Informed Decisions about Cancer Screening in Older Adults (PRIMED Study) COVID-19 supplement began in response to the pandemic.
 During this time, elective procedures have been restricted, resulting in a sharp reduction in the number of colonoscopies.
 Most hospitals and centers have been able to resume screening colonoscopies and other elective health care services.
 However, patients may not be willing or able to come back to get routine cancer screening, leading to a more significant impact on cancer mortality rates by these testing delays.
 This study will add new information to what is known about patients’ attitudes and concerns about healthcare screening during a pandemic.
 It will also help us determine how to support informed decision making during the pandemic.